envygeeks/jekyll-assets/README.md

 });
 ```

-Now, if you want to use CoffeScript, just add `.coffee` suffix to the file you
+If you want to use CoffeScript, just add `.coffee` suffix to the file you want
-want and you good to go.
+and you're good to go.
 For example, here's how your `app.js.coffe` might look
 like:

 ``` coffeescript